jagregory/abrash-zen-of-asm/src/chapter-07.md

 add   dx,52
 ```

-Nonetheless, the first approach does serve to illustrate the flexibility of `lea`and the equivalence of offsets and numbers.
+Nonetheless, the first approach does serve to illustrate the flexibility of `lea`{.nasm}and the equivalence of offsets and numbers.

 ### Offset Wrapping at the Ends of Segments